 Schools must obtain federal tax-exempt status.

-Schools must submit an annual report of its progress toward meeting academic performance goals.
+Schools must submit an annual report of its progress toward meeting goals to the Institute.

 Schools must submit an annual budget and cash flow statement by June 30th.

 The Audit Report should include the accountant’s report on compliance and internal controls.